 Artificial Intelligence (AI) has been increasingly introduced into various industries.
-Nevertheless, certain challenges remain in applying AI and machine learning technologies to overcome challenges in various fields.
+Nevertheless, certain challenges remain in applying AI and machine learning technologies to overcome problems in various fields.
 To identify key drivers of the difficulties to be overcome, to develop strategies, and to take appropriate actions, it is necessary not merely to assess correlation between attributes A and B, but also to ascertain the causal relation linking A to B, such as "A is the cause of B."

-Recently several methods have been proposed for the discovery of causal structures from observational data [1,2].
+Recently, several methods have been proposed for inferring causal structures from observational data [1,2].
 Such methods generally estimate one common causal structure for an entire set of data.
-However, causality might change or differ depending on the situation.
-For example, in the case of cancer treatment in a medical setting, every patient has their own expression of genes, which affects the disease state of cancer.
-Therefore, to devise appropriate treatment plans for individual patients, doctors must identify genes which are specific to each cancer patient, not genes that are common to all cancer patients.
+However, causality might change or differ depending on circumstances.
+For example, for cancer treatment in a medical setting, every patient has their own expression of genes, which affects the disease state of cancer.
+Therefore, to devise appropriate treatment plans for individual patients, doctors must identify those genes which are specific to each patient, not genes that are common to all patients.

-Using Fujitsu's Wide Learning technology [3,4], which finds all important combinations without omission, Fujitsu has developed a causal discovery AI technology that can comprehensively infer causal relations under specific conditions (Fig. 1).
+Using Fujitsu's Wide Learning technology [3,4], which finds all important combinations without omission, Fujitsu has developed a causal discovery AI technology that can infer causal relations comprehensively under specific conditions.

-Fig. 1 Fujitsu's causal discovery.
+Fig. 1 Fujitsu's causal discovery Al.